 The Adobe Admin Console offers a method for enterprise users to authenticate with Adobe enterprise offerings using their existing identity management systems via integration with Single Sign-On (SSO) enabled identity management systems.
 Single Sign-On is enabled using SAML, an industry-standard protocol which connects enterprise identity management systems to cloud service providers like Adobe.
 SSO can securely exchange authentication information between two parties: the service provider (Adobe) and your Identity Provider (IdP).
 The service provider sends a request to your IdP, which attempts to authenticate the user.
 After authentication, the IdP sends a response message to sign the user in.
 For detailed instructions, see Configure Single Sign-On.

-Adobe offers three different identity types:
+Adobe offers the following identity types:

 Enterprise ID and Federated ID are exclusive at the domain level.
 Therefore, you can choose only one of them.
 You can use Adobe ID in conjunction with either Federated ID or Enterprise ID.